How Often to Apply Coconut Oil to Your Scalp at Night for Gorgeous Hair

 1. For Dry Scalp or Hair

-- Tip: This schedule works best if your scalp feels tight or flaky.
+- Tip: This routine works best if your scalp often feels uncomfortable or flaky.

 2. For Oily Scalp

-- Warning: Skip if your hair looks greasy by noon!
+- Warning: Skip if your hair becomes greasy quickly during the day.

 3. For Dandruff or Itchy Scalp

-- Boost benefits: Mix with 1–2 drops of tea tree oil for antifungal effects.
+- Boost benefits: Mix in 1 to 2 drops of tea tree oil to fight fungus and soothe irritation.

 4. For Normal Scalp